jsanz/carto_cli/README.md

   Performs different actions against the SQL API

 Options:
   -u, --user-name TEXT     Your CARTO.com user.
-It can be omitted if $CARTO_USER
+It can be omitted if
-                        is available
+                           $CARTO_USER is available
   -o, --org-name TEXT      Your organization name.
 It can be ommitted if
                            $CARTO_ORG is available
   -a, --api-url TEXT       If you are not using carto.com you need to specify
                            your API endpoint.
-It can be omitted if $CARTO_API_URL is available
+It can be omitted if
+                           $CARTO_API_URL is available
-  -k, --api-key TEXT    It can be omitted if $CARTO_API_KEY is available -h, --help            Show this message and exit.
+  -k, --api-key TEXT       It can be omitted if $CARTO_API_KEY is available -c, --check-ssl BOOLEAN  Check server SSL Certificate (default = True or
+                           CARTO_CHECK_SSL envvar)
+  -h, --help               Show this message and exit.

 Commands:
   functions  Functions on your account